elcicd/el-CICD-docs/README.md

 #### Dev

-The Dev, or development, environment represents the initial build of a software project as it currently exists in its SCM repository.
+The Dev, or development, environment represents the initial build and deployment of a software project as it currently exists in its SCM repository.
 It should be a direct reflection of that code at all times.
 If at any time the current build in Dev does not reflect the current state of the SCM, then the build is considered to be broken.
 This is at the very heart of what continuous integration means.

 #### Test